-- The periodic table provides only an element's name, symbol, atomic number, and atomic mass. - The more subatomic particles contained in an atom, the larger the atom. - When the total number of electrons is changed in the atom, periodic properties do not change.
+- The periodic table provides only an element's name, symbol, atomic number, and atomic mass. - The more subatomic particles contained in an atom, the larger the atom. - When the total number of electrons is changed in the atom, periodic properties do not change. - Molecules form from isolated atoms. - Electrons have a positive charge. - In a closed system, the total mass increases during a precipitation reaction. - In a closed system, mass decreases after a solid dissolves in a liquid. - When a chemical reaction occurs, matter just disappears.
+For example, gasoline is used up in the car and disappears. - Matter can disappear with repeated division, dissolving, evaporation, or chemical change.

-From http://onlinelibrary.wiley.com/doi/10.1002/tea.3660290203/full
+From onlinelibrary.wiley.com/doi/10.1002/tea.3660290203/full